 Also ensure that the contract assigns copyright of any custom-developed software to your company.
 If the contract talks about licensing the work to your company this is a red flag that they own it, not you.

-Last year I wrote an article called “Who Owns Your Source Code“.
-It has been very popular, and does a great job explaining what source code is and why “who owns it” matters.
+It’s a quick read and does a great job explaining what source code is, and why “who owns it” matters.

-IV.
-How Your App Wound Up Held Hostage in the First Place
+How Your App Wound Up Held Hostage by Your Developer

-They own the platform not you, but your app requires it to function.
+They own the platform and your app requires it to function.

 On that unfortunate day when you ask to cancel your services and receive the source code, you find out that won’t be possible.

-A well-known example of a platform is Salesforce.
+A well-known example of such a platform is Salesforce.
 You can pay a lot to use it and have custom code written to run on it.
 But all that custom work is still created to run on the Salesforce platform.
-You can’t stop paying them and still use it.
+You can’t stop paying them and still use your Salesforce app.

 It’s not just the big guys that sell platform-based software.
 Smaller local companies do as well.
 Simply ask the app development agency you plan to hire if they have their own proprietary platform that your app will run on.
 If they do, find out what happens if you want to move to another app developer .